Simplistik78/OMNI/README.md

 ## Overview

 OMNI (Overlay Map & Navigation Interface) is a specialized tool designed to enhance the gaming experience in Pantheon: Rise of the Fallen by providing real-time coordinate tracking and visualization.
-It captures in-game coordinates and displays them on an interactive map interface, allowing players to better navigate the world.
+It offers two methods of coordinate capture:

+1. Clipboard Monitoring (Default): Automatically captures coordinates when using `/loc` or `/jumploc` commands in-game
+2. OCR-based capture: Captures coordinates by reading them directly from the screen

 ## Features

+- Dual coordinate capture methods:
+  - Clipboard monitoring for `/loc` and `/jumploc` commands (Default)
+  - OCR-based screen coordinate detection
-- Real-time coordinate capture and mapping
+- Real-time coordinate tracking and mapping
 - Support for multiple maps (World Map, Halnir Cave, Goblin Caves)
 - Interactive map integration with shalazam.info
-- Advanced OCR-based coordinate detection including negative coordinates
 - Configurable capture area with visual positioning
 - Debugging history with last 10 captures
-- Global hotkey support
 - Compact UI mode for minimal screen space usage
+- Automatic switching between capture methods

 ## Requirements